 - Do not stop taking Onfi (clobazam tablets) all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop Onfi (clobazam tablets), you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Onfi (clobazam tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Onfi (clobazam tablets) affects you.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.